 If you believe all the stories, a true Scotsman is identified by:

 b) a modest boast that he wears nothing under his kilt

-While there is some truth in all of the above the ‘modern’ Scotsman is more likely only to wear his kilt on special occasions such as weddings/ funerals.
-He is more likely to prefer a panini and latte to a deep fried Mars bar.
-Also he probably does not have ginger hair (although 40% of the population of Edinburgh, the global capital for ginger heads, carry the ginger gene).
+While there is some truth in all of the above, the modern Scotsman tends to only wear his kilt on special occasions, such as weddings and ceilidhs.
+He is more likely to prefer a panini and latte to a deep-fried Mars bar.
+Also, he probably doesn’t have ginger hair.
+Although, 12% of Scots are redheads, compared to the worldwide average of just 2%.

 1. He likes drinking whisky, our national drink.
 The term ‘whisky’ derives originally from the Gaelic ‘uisge beatha’, or ‘usquebaugh’, meaning ‘water of life’.
-Whisky has been distilled in Scotland for hundreds of years with evidence that the art of distilling may have been brought to the country by Christian missionary monks and the earliest reference to a distillery in the Acts of the Scottish Parliament appears to be in 1690, when mention is made of the famous Ferintosh distillery owned by Duncan Forbes of Culloden near Inverness.)
+(Whisky has been distilled in Scotland for hundreds of years.
+The earliest reference to a distillery in the Acts of the Scottish Parliament appears to be in 1690, when mention is made of the famous Ferintosh distillery owned by Duncan Forbes of Culloden near Inverness.)
 He also loves drinking our other national drink, ’Irn Bru’, particularly to recover after drinking lots of whisky!
 (Irn Bru is a carbonated soft drink, produced by A.G.
 Barr of Glasgow and outsells Coca Cola in Scotland.)

 What do you think?

 While we believe this to be the case, we would love to hear your take on a true Scotsman.
 As well as this we would love to hear any of your stories and experiences of all things Scottish!
 Check out our Facebook, Instagram and Twitter and share all!
 We look forward to hearing from you!